 The alarms have been proven to be effective and they are simple to use.
 If the user of the alarm needs help, they activate the pendant button they are wearing.
-An alarm call is then automatically sent out through the base unit and received almost immediately by our 24-hour care team.
+An alarm call is then automatically sent out through the base unit and received almost immediately by our 24-hour Response Team.

 Lifeline personal alarms for elderly people, provide peace of mind to you and your relatives; without you needing to move into an, often un-affordable, care home or buy into expensive care services.
 We believe that the elderly and disabled should be able to stay in their homes as long as possible and that their home care should be affordable to their loved ones.